AmadejKrepek/sport-data-visualization/README.md

 # Web Application Sport Activities Visualization

-Web Application for parsing .tcx and .gpx files from different sources for further visualization analysis and providing real time data visualization.
+Interactive web application for parsing .tcx and .gpx files from different sources for further visualization analysis and providing real time data visualization.
+The purpose of this project is to improve data visualisation of raw files that were previously extracted from various sport devices such as sport trackers or other external devices.

+The project was inspired from existing project <a href="https://github.com/firefly-cpp/sport-activities-features">sport-activities-features</a> that was later on upgraded with feature <a href="https://github.com/alenrajsp/sport-activities-features-api">sport-activities-api</a> which is a Python library with REST API architecture that this project is using for interactive data manipulation.

+## Motivation

+The purpose of this project is to bring closer weather conditions within the sport activity and find various data associtations that are dificult to see without closer look.
+My interest in weather also motivates me to implement such feature in matters of rich analysis and coordination with my mentor of this project <b>dr. I. Jr. Fister</b> is priceless.

 ## Visualization